 3. Download your video.
 See the instructions on the website. https://ccnytelevisionjournalism.com/2020/01/25/how-to-bring-in-footage-from-your-phone/

-No need to edit.
-We will show you how to bring your video into Premiere next week.
+For non-film students.
+There’s no need to edit. we’ll show you how to download and bring the video into Premiere at our next class.

 Open Premier and bringing in the video.